MileHacker Logo

 Licensed Taxis

-• Always insist that the driver use the meter ("la Maria").
+• Always insist which means that the driver use the meter ("la Maria").
 If the meter is not working or the driver refuses, agree on a price for your destination before starting the ride.

 • For short rides within Uvita, expect to pay approximately $5-$15 USD, depending on distance and time of day.

-• You can hail licensed taxis on the street in Uvita, especially near the main road (Route 34), or find them at designated taxi stands, often near banks or major intersections.
+• You can signal for licensed taxis on the street in Uvita, particularly close to the main road (Route 34), or find them at designated taxi stands, often near banks or major intersections.

 Ride-Sharing Apps